• Federated Learning & Secure MPC

 Privacy guarantees you can actually explain in a review meeting

-Stop arguing about who to trust with the aggregation.
-The system architecture prevents anyone from seeing individual updates—including us.
+Stop arguing about who to trust with aggregation.
+The system architecture prevents anyone from seeing individual updates — including us.

 No One Sees Individual Updates